ninell-oldenburg/nyc-taxi-data-analysis/README.md

 ## Additions

-Feel free to add extra analysis to the code.
-We also wrote a paper about the project.
-Text someone of us to get the PDF.
+If you want to read more about the project, you can always send us a message to get the PDF.
+Feel free to add other aspects of interest to the anaylsis and share it with us.

 ## Thanks